-- 84. Where the auditor of a regulated entity is also auditor of a closely linked entity32, a duty to report arises directly in relation to information relevant to the regulated entity of which he becomes aware in the course of his work as auditor of the closely linked entity. - 85.
-The auditor establishes during audit planning whether the regulated entity has one or more closely linked entities of which the audit firm is also the auditor.
+- 84. Where the auditor of a regulated entity is also auditor of a closely linked entity32, a duty to report arises directly in relation to information relevant to the regulated entity of which he becomes aware in the course of his work as auditor of the closely linked entity. - The auditor establishes during audit planning whether the regulated entity has one or 85. more closely linked entities of which the audit firm is also the auditor.
 If there are such entities the auditor considers the significance of the closely linked entities and the nature of the issues that might arise which may be of material significance to the regulator of the regulated entity.
 Such circumstances may involve: - activities or uncertainties within the closely linked entity which might significantly impair the financial position of the regulated entity; - money laundering and, if the closely linked entity is itself regulated; - matters that the auditor of the closely linked entity is intending to report to its regulator. - 86.
 Following the risk assessment referred to in paragraph 85, the auditor of the regulated entity identifies the closely linked entities for which the procedures in this paragraph are necessary.
-The engagement team of the regulated entity communicates to the engagement team of the selected closely linked entities the audit firm's responsibilities to report to the relevant regulator under the 2001 Regulations and notifies the engagement team of the circumstances that have been identified which, if they exist,
+The engagement team of the regulated entity communicates to the engagement team of the selected closely linked entities the audit firm's responsibilities to report to the relevant regulator under the 2001 Regulations and notifies the engagement team of the circumstances that have been identified which, if they exist, might be of material significance to the relevant regulator.
+Prior to completion the auditor

-32 An entity has close links with an authorised person for this purpose if the entity is a:
+An entity has close links with an authorised person for this purpose if the entity is a: